SystemsApproach/aether-onramp/README.md

 * Enabling GitOps deployment tools.
 * Connecting a physical base station.
 * Enabling SR-IOV to optimize performance.
-* Scaling from a signal server to multiple servers.
+* Scaling the system in multiple dimensions.
-* Integrating with SD-RAN
+* Integrating with SD-RAN.

 If you don't have access to a physical server, running a VM on your laptop will work for the first stage, but you will be limited how far